 What students say...

-A graduate from Bath Spa University was featured in Italian Vogue’s graduate design talent supplement in 2011, 2012, 2014 and two students were featured in the 2016 publication.
+A graduate from Bath Spa University was featured in Italian Vogue’s graduate talent supplement in 2011, 2012, 2014 and two students were featured in the 2016 publication.
 This annual supplement by Italian Vogue showcases the top talents graduating internationally.

-Bath Spa graduate Chloe Jones won the prestigious Womenswear and Gold Award at Graduate Fashion Week 2012, following in the footsteps of previous winners including Christopher Bailey, Stella McCartney, and Mathew Williamson.
+Grace Weller won the prestigious Womenswear and Gold Awards at Graduate Fashion Week 2014, following in the footsteps of previous winners including Christopher Bailey, Stella McCartney, and Mathew Williamson.
 Grace also won the British Fashion Council Colleges Council Scholarship for MA and studied at Central St Martins, she is now a designer with Alberta Ferretti in Italy.

 Chloe Jones, Fashion Design, graduated 2012: